 ARIMA uses a number of lagged observations of time series to forecast observations .
 A weight is applied to each of the past term and the weights can vary based on how recent they are.
 AR(x) means x lagged error terms are going to be used in the ARIMA model.
 ARIMA relies on AutoRegression.

-Read moreWhat is ARIMA in Python?
+Read moreWhat does ARIMA do?

 Read more